-Klamath River Fishing Guide that provides Salmon, Trout, and Steelhead fishing trips on the Klamath, Smith, Rogue, Umpqua, Coquille, and Chetco Rivers.
-We employ all techniques for Salmon and Steelhead including side-drifting, fly fishing, back trolling plugs, and back bouncing.
+Klamath River Fishing Guide that provides Salmon, Trout, and Steelhead fishing adventures on the Klamath, Smith, Rogue, Umpqua, Coquille, and Chetco river systems.
+We employ all techniques while pursuing Salmon, Trout, and Steelhead in the Northwest including side-drifting, fly fishing, back trolling, back bouncing, casting spoons/spinners, and float fishing.

 The Klamath River fishing is on fire right now.
 We are seeing lots of adult and jack salmon in the middle sections of the river.
 The steelhead are also here and if you have never experienced a salmon steelhead combo trip on the klamath river in the fall you should add it to your bucket list.
 This is looking like another good start to the famous half pounder season on the Klamath River.

 The Klamath River Fishing is off to a good start this fall.
 We have been seeing allot of fish all the way up in Happy Camp.
 We went 3 for 6 today on the salmon using floats and pro-cured eggs.
 The Steelhead are rising and the Kings jumping all over the place.
 This run is a few weeks ahead of schedule and with the commercial quota already meet and the subsistence season not to far behind the sport fisherman should have a great year on the Klamath River.
 We are booking up fast and have only a few dates left for our Klamath season so give us a call if you want to rip lips.

 Klamath River fishing is starting to pick up, the last few weeks the jacks and the steelhead have been piling in.
 This week the guides on the lower river have been seeing 2 to 4 adult KINGS per boat.
 This beast was taken on some pro-cured eggs.
 Despite the low water conditions fish have been moving in and hanging out near the creeks and riffles.